Utkarsh3128/Zomato-Clone/README.md

 # Zomato Landing Page Clone

-This is my 4th practice project and all materials owned by companies and individuals whose website is featured on https://www.frontendpractice.com/ are meant for practice purposes only.
+This is the clone of the Zomato Landing page built with HTML5 and CSS3.

 ## Desktop View